 Why You Should Start Your Holiday Decor Shopping Now

 So how early is early?
 With Amazon Prime Day happening October, we think there is a good chance you’ll see some Christmas decorations peeking through the wall of Halloween costumes at stores like Target and Kohl’s.
 We normally see holiday decor deals begin in early November, just after Halloween.
 This year, however, we expect the deals to start in early to mid-October and for consumers to start buying them as soon as they arrive.
-There is evidence to support the claim that decorating early for Christmas can brighten your mood and with the year we’ve all had, it’s safe to say we all could use a little mood-boosting.
+There is evidence to support the claim that decorating early for Christmas can brighten your mood.
+With the year we’ve all had, it’s safe to say we all could use a little mood-boosting.

 With expected shipping delays and likely quick-to-sell-out deals, shopping early will ensure that you get to deck your halls just the way you like without spending a fortune on whatever’s leftover.
-We normally suggest that you wait for the best deals as priced tend to drop as we get closer to (or after) the holidays.
+We normally suggest that you wait for the best deals as prices tend to drop as we get closer to (or after) the holidays.
 But this year, if holiday decor is important to you, it’s important that you act early.

 Why so early this year?